wcrasta/yahoo-fantasy-basketball/README.md

 1. Ensure you have [Git](https://git-scm.com/), [Apache Maven](https://maven.apache.org/), and Java 11 installed on your machine.
 1. Clone this project.
 It is a Spring Boot project that you can run either in an IDE or on the command line.
 From the root directory of the project: `mvn clean install`.
 Ensure that you have the **-Dspring.profiles.active=localhost** VM option set.
 1. Replace the `spring.security.oauth2.client.registration.yahoo.client-id` and `spring.security.oauth2.client.registration.yahoo.client-secret` values in `application-localhost.properties` with the ones from your app in Step (1).
 1. Start the application.
 You need Spring Boot to run on HTTPS using a self-signed certificate (which the project does by default).
 A dummy self-signed certificate is included in the `src/main/resources` directory.
+1. In a browser, go to https://localhost:8443.
 Your browser might say that it is unsafe, but bypass those warnings.

 If you're considering contributing to this project:
 1. Use the [Google Java Format plugin](https://github.com/google/google-java-format) for formatting your code.